Questfall/docs/authors/promotion.md

 Within the promotion, the author can see the amount of the mining point reward within the quest and what placement in the global quest feed they will have with a chosen quest duration and burned Silver amount.

 {% hint style="info" %}
 This formula is used to calculate the initial price of mining points in Silver.
-This amount is then adjusted with the author's reputation multiplier to get the real price of Silver for each user.
+This amount is then adjusted with the author's reputation multiplier to get the real Silver price of mining points for each user.

  **x * y = k**
 * **x** - Amount of mining points (equal to 1000)